-Deposits pertain to utility, professional services, and guarantee deposits for the construction of the Company's real estate projects.
-These are settled upon completion of the documentary requirements.
-Advances for project development pertain to downpayments made to contractors for the construction of the Company's real estate projects.
-These advances are applied against contractors' progress billings.
+Deposits pertain to utility deposits, deposits for professional services, guarantee and other deposits for the construction of the Group's real estate projects.
+Deposits are settled upon completion of the documentary requirements.

-The carrying amount of software and licenses amounted to ₱28.0 million and ₱22.3 million as at December 31, 2023 and 2022, respectively.
-Additions to software and licenses amounted to ₱8.6 million in 2023.
-Amortization of software and licenses recorded as part of "Depreciation and amortization" account in the statements of comprehensive income amounted to ₱2.9 million and ₱0.5 million in 2023 and 2022, respectively (see Note 9).
+The carrying amount of software and licenses amounted to ₱33.9 million as at March 31, 2024.
+Amortization of software and licenses amounted to ₱1.1 million recorded as part of "Depreciation and amortization" account in the interim consolidated statements of comprehensive income.

-Materials and supplies are the excess construction materials and supplies from the construction of Arya Residences.
+Materials and supplies are the excess construction materials and supplies from the construction of completed real estate projects.

-12. Loans Payable
+12. LOANS PAYABLE